mimshwright/commonwealth.js/MANUAL.md

 	sub.currentState(silentRunning); // retract scope (exit), disable sonar (enter). sub.setCurrentState(null); // enable sonar (exit)

+`enter` and `exit` functions are a good place to put code that animates the view during a state change.

 ### Adding methods to the state composite

 Switching states around is not that exciting unless the behaviour of your program changes too.
 You can add methods to your state object that automatically are handled by the current state using `addStateMethod()`.